FKoek/LCIT-Documentation/README.md

 ## Installing a skill

-**Via the marketplace (recommended):**

-1. Add this marketplace once in Claude.
-2. Install `integration-diagram-tools` — this gives you `mulesoft-documentation-skill`, `frends-documentation-skill`, and `create-confluence-documentation`.
-3. Future versions (including updated standards) show up automatically as an update — one click, no reinstall needed.
+See "Step by step" above for the full walkthrough via the marketplace (recommended — you get automatic one-click updates, including updated standards).

 **Manual (alternative):** clone this repo and grab the `plugins/integration-diagram-tools` folder, and install it using the usual custom-plugin workflow.
 Note: this route doesn't get automatic updates — which is exactly why the marketplace is the preferred path.